 The intercept provides an estimation of mean serum LDL among newborns, age 0, and is far outside of the range of our data.
 For this reason, the intercept should not be used to extrapolate an estimate of mean serum LDL for this age.
 We conclude that it has no scientific interpretation.

+Total: 3

 What is the interpretation of the slope?

 Because our model was created using age as a linear predictor, with no higher order terms, the slope is an estimate of difference in mean serum LDL between groups differing by 1 year in age.

+Direction (1)

+Total: 2

 Provide full statistical inference about an association between serum LDL and age based on your regression model.

 Results: We conducted a linear regression model assuming unequal variance of serum LDL regressed on the continuous predictor, age.
 We estimate that for each year increase in age, the in mean serum LDL decreases by 0.09 mg/dL, with standard error 0.23 mg/dL, based on the Huber-White sandwich estimator.
 A 95% confidence interval suggests that this observation is not unusual if the true difference in mean serum LDL per year difference in age were between -0.55 and 0.37 mg/dL.
 Using a t test that presumes unequal variances, this observation is not statistically significant at a 0.05 level of significance (two-sided P= 0.698), and we thus fail to reject the hypothesis that serum LDL changes with age.

+Did not mention about study population (0.5)

+Total: 2.5

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?